Alseidon/TaylorInterface.jl/README.md

 Pkg.add("https://github.com/Alseidon/TaylorInterface.jl")
 ```

 You also need the taylor tool installed to use this package.
-You can find it [here](https://github.com/joang/taylor2-dist) or install it by running:
+You can find it [here (latest version)](https://github.com/joang/taylor2-dist) or install it by running:

 ```bash
 curl -sS https://web.ma.utexas.edu/repos/deb/taylor.gpg.key | gpg --dearmor | sudo tee /usr/share/keyrings/taylor.gpg